sonikbro/sonikbro.dev/content/posts/uses.md

 ---
 title: My Setup
-description: This is a complete list of tools, programs, services, and equipment that I use regularly.
+description: This is a complete list of tools, programs, services that I use regularly.
 The list contains tools that I work with as a software developer, as well as tools that I use at home.
 date: 2025-10-01
 type: post
 ---

-### Hardware devices:
-- Apple MacBook Pro, 16 2021 (M1 Pro, 16gb);
-- 27" HP EliteDisplay E27u G4;
-- Apple iPhone 14 Pro;
-- Apple Watch Series SE;

-### Keyboard and Mouse
-- Cidoo V65 Pro;
-- Logitech MX Master 3;

-### Audio
-- Anker SoundCore Q45;
-- Apple AirPods Pro;

 ## Applications